 He has been an active practitioner in digital and sound art, having performed and presented in Japan, Europe, South America, and throughout the United States.
-He received an MFA from Mills College, as well as a certificate in Sonology from the Royal Conservatory of the Hague.
+He received an MFA from Mills College, a certificate in non-profit management from Harvard University, as well as a certificate in Sonology from the Royal Conservatory of the Hague.

 His essays have been published by MIT Press, and he writes regularly for online publications, such as Hyperallergic and Huffington Post.
 He has previously written for New Music Box, Fucking Good Art, and e/i Magazine.
 As a sound artist, Schrock has been commissioned by Meet the Composer, the American Music Center, The Netherlands America Foundation, and Ostrava New Music Days, among others.